hupili/python-for-data-and-media-communication-gitbook/notes-week-03.md

 4. Use function to increase the reusability.
 5. Modules you need: [math](https://docs.python.org/3/library/math.html), you may need to use trigonometric functions.

 **NOTE:** Our objective of the whole course is to get you onboard a new tool -- Python.
 You should use the tool but not be constrained by this tool.
-When you get stuck with a challenge, try to use your way, combining non-Python methods, to solve it and then interate for better solution.
-For example, one key question for this exercise is to get the geolocations of the cities in terms of longitudes and latitudes.
+When you get stuck with a challenge, try to use your way, combining non-Python methods, to solve it and then iterate for better solution.
+For example, one key question for this exercise is to get the geo-locations of the cities in terms of longitudes and latitudes.
 Only with those coordinates, you can fit them into the great-circle distance formula.
-You can do this by searching Google, Google Map or Widipedia as a start.
+You can do this by searching Google, Google Map or Wikipedia as a start.
 After you have a basic version, try to think of automatic ways, in case there are a large number of interested cities in our real challenge, which makes the manual searching method infeasible.

 #### Extended exercise of geo distance

 There is a package called `geopy`.
 It can automatically search the geo-locations in terms of longitude and latitude based on the location names.
-Further more, it can directly compute the distance between two geolocations, without requiring to write the formula all by one's own.
+Further more, it can directly compute the distance between two geo-locations, without requiring to write the formula all by one's own.

 ## References